ericandre615/yarge/README.md

 - FrameBuffer for off screen rendering and full screen post-processing effects (currently implemented as RenderTarget in batch renderer)
 - Load fonts and render text through `rusttype` with gpu cache

+### Examples
+This repo will provide some examples that you can run showing off different features.
+These live in the `examples` folder and can be run with cargo using the `cargo run --example <name of example(folder)>`.
+Currently, there is only the one example that does all the features. `cargo run --example kitchen-sink`

 All discussions, advice, ideas, etc welcome!